devtron-labs/devtron/docs/setup/install/install-devtron-with-cicd.md

 {% endtab %}
 {% endtabs %}

-> To install Devtron on clusters with the multi-architecture nodes (ARM and AMD), append the installation command with `--set installer.arch=multi-arch`.

-> Append the command with `--set installer.release="vX.X.X"` to install a particular version of Devtron.
-Where `vx.x.x` is the [release tag](https://github.com/devtron-labs/devtron/releases).

 For those countries/users where GitHub is blocked, you can use Gitee as the installation source: